Azure/azure-sdk/_posts/client-lifetime-management.md

 # Lifetime management and thread-safety guarantees of Azure SDK clients

-When using Azure SDK client libraries in high throughput applications, it's important to know how to maximize performance while keeping the code correct and bug-free.
+When using Azure SDK client libraries in high throughput applications, it's important to know how to maximize performance and avoid extra allocations while prevent bugs that could be introduced by accessing data from multiple threads.
+This article covers the best practices of using clients and models efficiently.

+# Client lifetime

 The main rule of Azure SDK client lifetime management is: **treat clients as singletons.**